marouane53/surg-bench/README.md

 # AI Surgical Evaluation System

-A comprehensive evaluator that ingests surgical PDF documents, extracts Q&A with images into structured datasets, runs questions across multiple AI providers, and grades responses using GPT-5 Mini and Gemini 2.5 Flash.
+A comprehensive benchmark that extracts surgical Q&A with images from PDF documents, runs questions across multiple AI providers, and grades responses using LLM-based evaluators.

+## Data Source & Attribution

+This benchmark uses questions extracted from **"Surgical Exam Cases"** by **Charles Tan**, Adjunct Assistant Professor, Department of Surgery, Yong Loo Lin School of Medicine, National University of Singapore.

+### Why This Book?

+We selected this textbook because it was **published in 2025**, before most current AI models were trained.
+This ensures the evaluation tests genuine medical reasoning capabilities rather than memorized content, providing a fair and uncontaminated assessment of AI performance on contemporary surgical knowledge.

+### Running the Benchmark

+**To run this evaluation, you must purchase the book.** The PDF (`data/surgical.pdf`) is not included in this repository.
+You can obtain the book from major medical publishers or academic bookstores.
+Once acquired, place the PDF in the `data/` directory to begin extraction and evaluation.

 ## Features